By: Ronnie Brown on March 25th, 2020

 How Are Custom Wire Mesh Components Formed?

-Woven wire mesh is one of the most versatile solutions in the world of filtration, as it can be formed to fit any operation.
-While there are other filtration solutions out there, such as perforated sheet metal or wedge wire, formed wire mesh provides efficiency that is simply unmatched.
+Woven wire mesh is one of the most versatile solutions in the world of filtration, as it can be formed to fit most operations.
+While there are other filtration solutions out there, such as perforated plate or wedge wire, formed wire mesh provides a level of efficiency that is simply unmatched.

-This article was written to provide insight on what formed mesh is, the process needed to form mesh, the common mistake you should look out for, how it’s used, and the limitations surrounding it.
+With that, this article was written to provide insight into what formed mesh is, the process needed to form mesh, the common mistake you should look out for, how it’s used, and the limitations surrounding it.

 What Does the Forming Process Look Like?